-This Form should be supplied to the candidates both in English and in the Official Language N.B: of the State.
+N.B.: This Form should be supplied to the candidates both in English and in the Official Language of the State/Union Territory.

-FORM OF OATH OR AFFIRMATION [SECTION 4 (A) OF THE GOVERNMENT OF NATIONAL CAPITAL TERRITORY OF DELHI ACT, 1991 (NO.1 OF 1992)] (To be made by a candidate for election to the Legislative Assembly of the National Capital Territory
+SECTION 4 (A) OF THE GOVERNMENT OF NATIONAL CAPITAL TERRITORY OF DELHI ACT, 1991 (NO. 10F 1992)

+(To be made by a candidate for election to the Legislative Assembly of the NCT of Delhi)